Guts/mkdocs-rss-plugin/docs/index.md

 ## Credits

-Plugin logic is inspired from [Tim Vink git-based plugins](https://github.com/timvink?tab=repositories&q=mkdocs-git&type=&language=) and main Git stuff is nearly copied/pasted.
+Plugin logic is inspired from [Tim Vink git-based plugins](https://github.com/timvink?tab=repositories&q=mkdocs-git&type=&language=) and main parts of Git stuff are nearly copied/pasted.

 Using magic from: